All You Need to Know About Culverts

 • Temperature loads

-Stresses caused due to expansion and contraction of indeterminate structures like culverts due to temperature variation are known as temperature stresses.
+Stresses caused by the expansion and contraction of indeterminate structures like culverts due to temperature variation are known as temperature stresses.
 They can be classified into 2: uniform temperature - stresses caused due to uniform heating and cooling of the structure (climatic changes) and gradient temperature stresses – caused due to differential heating and cooling of members along the section.

 4. What's next?